-Plaintiffs also allege that COVID-19 was not physically present on their property.
-To the extent this allegation is an attempt at side-stepping the effect of the Policies' Virus Exclusion, it fails.
+Corral One also alleges that COVID-19 was not physically present on its property.
+To the extent this allegation is an attempt at side-stepping the effect of the Policy's Virus Exclusion, it fails.
 Numerous courts have considered this precise issue and nearly universally held that because COVID-19's outbreak was the reason for the state-imposed closure orders, economic losses resulting from the suspension of business operations were caused by or resulted from COVID-19-which is a virus.
-See, e.g., Chattanooga Professional Baseball, LLC, 2020 WL 6699480, at 3; Mashallah, Inc., 2021 WL 679227, at 4 ("Here, there is no genuine dispute that the activity of a virus, namely COVID-19, set government restrictions in motion, and is therefore the efficient proximate cause of Plaintiffs' claimed losses.
+See, e.g., Los Angeles County Museum of Natural History Foundation, 2021 WL 1851028, at 5 ("Plaintiff argues its losses were caused by government restrictions rather than the COVID-19 virus.
+Many courts have rejected precisely this argument. . .
+Plaintiff cannot plausibly allege that government restrictions intended to mitigate the spread of the COVID-19 virus did not 'result from' a virus." (citations and internal quotation marks omitted)); Chattanooga Professional Baseball, LLC, 2020 WL 6699480, at 3; Mashallah, Inc., 2021 WL 679227, at 4 ("Here, there is no genuine dispute that the activity of a virus, namely COVID-19, set government restrictions in motion, and is therefore the efficient proximate cause of Plaintiffs' claimed losses.
 This is because the causal links represented by the virus and the Order are interlocking-even intertwined.
 Indeed, the closure orders would not exist absent the presence of COVID-19.
 After all, the closure orders only came about sequentially as a result of the COVID-19 virus spreading rapidly throughout the community.
-Thus, COVID-19 was the primary root cause of Plaintiffs' businesses temporarily cv-00050, 2021 WL 2206468, at (W.D.
-Wash.
-June 1, 2021) ("In its previous Order, the Court found that [the] Virus exclusions applied and rejected arguments identical to the ones advanced by Plaintiff and does so here.").

-closing." (internal quotation marks and citations omitted)); N&S Restaurant LLC, 499 F. Supp.
-3d at 74. (collecting cases addressing this issue).
+Thus, COVID-19 was the primary root cause of Plaintiffs' businesses temporarily closing." (internal quotation marks and citations omitted)); N&S Restaurant LLC, 499 F. Supp.
+3d at 74 (surveying cases on this issue).

-Plaintiffs' alleged losses resulting from governmental shutdown orders issued to stem the spread of COVID-19 are unambiguously excluded by the Policies' Virus Exclusions.
-The Court should dismiss Plaintiffs' declaratory judgment count for this reason alone.
+Corral One's alleged losses resulting from governmental shutdown orders issued to stem the spread of COVID-19 are unambiguously excluded by the Policy's Virus Exclusion.
+The Court should dismiss Corral One's declaratory judgment count for this reason alone.

-B. Plaintiffs' Claims for Business Interruption Losses Are Barred by the Policies' Acts or Decisions Exclusions.
+B. Corral One's Claim for Business Interruption Losses is Barred by the Policies' Acts or Decisions Exclusion.